-At the beginning of the school year, each class and their teacher will develop a list of class agreements, typically called a Class Contract.
-These agreements will vary from class to class but will reflect the school's philosophy of being respectful and kind, safe, and responsible through specific and age-appropriate expectations.
+At the beginning of the school year, each class, along with their teacher, will develop a list of class agreements, typically called a Class Contract.
+These agreements will vary from class to class but will consistently reflect the school's philosophy of being safe, kind, and responsible through specific and age-appropriate expectations.